hamelsmu/python-notes/blog/content/post/py.md

 # Conclusion

 I was so impressed by this talk, that I decided to enroll in David's [Advanced Python class](https://www.dabeaz.com/advprog.html).
 David offers a number of [interesting courses](https://www.dabeaz.com/index.html) for programmers.
-I never would have anticipating signing up for this class, but there is something really unique about the depth of David's knowledge.
+I never would have anticipated signing up for this class, but there is something really unique about the depth of David's knowledge.
 I will write other blog posts documenting the things I learn on [this blog](https://python.hamel.dev).

 # Other random things

+Not all programs that run in Python using threads are limited to a single CPU.
+It is possible to escape the constraints of the GIL by carefully writing C code that has a Python interface.
+This is what popular scientific computing libraries such as [NumPy and SciPy](https://scipy.github.io/old-wiki/pages/ParallelProgramming) do to achieve parallelism.

 In David's code, [deque](https://docs.python.org/3/library/collections.html#collections.deque) from the `collections` module was introduced, which is a very handy data structure not only for async programming but also for threads because they are thread-safe, which means that you don't have to worry about [race conditions](https://realpython.com/intro-to-python-threading/#race-conditions).
 Similarly, the [queue](https://docs.python.org/3/library/queue.html) module provides other types of thread-safe queues.